 And answering him, Jesus said, "What do you want Me to do for you?"
 And the blind man said to Him, "Rabboni, I want to regain my sight!"Mark 10:51(NASB)

-Jesus was on His way to Jerusalem for the Feast of Passover, where He would be sacrificed as the Lamb of God, Who takes away the sin of the world, and this account of the healing of blind Bartimaeus, is the last recorded healing miracle, in Mark, and despite being sternly told by many in the crowd to be quiet, the desperate man was not prepared to allow this opportunity to pass him by and we read, "but he kept crying out all the more, 'Son of David, have mercy on me'!".
+Jesus was on His way to Jerusalem for the Feast of Passover, where He would be sacrificed as the Lamb of God Who takes away the sin of the world, and this account of the healing of blind Bartimaeus is the last recorded healing miracle in Mark.
+Despite being sternly told by many in the crowd to be quiet, this desperate man was not prepared to allow this opportunity to pass him by and we read, "but he kept crying out all the more, 'Son of David, have mercy on me!'"

 Bartimaeus made his faith in Christ very clear, for he addressed Him as "My Lord" - "My Master", Bartimaeus demonstrated that it was not only his physical sight that would be affected, but that his spiritual eyes of understanding had been opened, and he acknowledged Christ as the Captain of his soul.

-Dear heavenly Father, thank You for the life and times of the Lord Jesus and the many lessons we can learn from the changed lives of many characters, who crossed Christ's path, during His earthly ministry and found grace in the eyes of the Lord.
-Thank You for, the son of Timaeus and the courage and determination he demonstrated as he cried out to meet the Lord and had his eyes opened.
-Thank You that You care for our daily needs and that our eyes have been opened to the beauty of Jesus as our kinsman-Redeemer and Saviour of our soul.
-We pray for the many men and women who remain spiritually impoverished today, because they have not called out to Christ for salvation.
-Open their eyes to the truth we pray, and bring many into a right relationship with Yourself - this we pray in Jesus' name I pray, AMEN,
+Dear Heavenly Father, thank You for the life and times of the Lord Jesus and the many lessons we can learn from the changed lives of many characters who crossed Christ's path during His earthly ministry and found grace in the eyes of the Lord.
+Thank You for the son of Timaeus and the courage and determination he demonstrated, as he cried out to meet the Lord and had his eyes opened.
+Thank You that You care for our daily needs and that our eyes have been opened to the beauty of Jesus as our Kinsman-Redeemer and Saviour of our soul.
+I pray for the many men and women who remain spiritually impoverished today, because they have not called out to Christ for salvation.
+Open their eyes to the truth I pray, and bring many into a right relationship with Yourself.
+This I pray in Jesus' name, AMEN.